 - 6.5 oz / 200g (24 - 30) lady fingers, pavesini or savoiardi biscuits (Note 3)

 - Cocoa , for dusting

-- Add vanilla and mascarpone, beat until just combined.
+- Add vanilla and mascarpone, beat until just combined and smooth.
 Transfer mixture to a bowl, set aside.

 - Mix coffee and liquor together.
 Quickly dip biscuits in and line the bottom of a 8”/20cm square dish.
-(See video to see how I arrange them).
+(See video or step photos above to see how I arrange them).